 We’re afraid to put ourselves out there.
 We’re afraid to risk rejection, failure, and the potential loss of self-esteem.

 So we play it safe, remaining on the sidelines, allowing our dreams to wither and lose their power.

 We sit back, waiting for our stars to align, for the perfect opportunity, for the right mindset to magically appear.
-Some of us wait for some “other” to show up and rescue us, someone to push us through those barriers that keep us locked in place.We sit back, waiting for our stars to align, for the perfect opportunity, for the right mindset to magically appear.
-Some of us wait for some “other” to show up and rescue us, someone to push us through those barriers that keep us locked in place.
+Some of us wait for some “other” to show up and rescue us, someone to push us through those barriers keeping us locked in place.We sit back, waiting for our stars to align, for the perfect opportunity, for the right mindset to magically appear.
+Some of us wait for some “other” to show up and rescue us, someone to push us through those barriers keeping us locked in place.
 Click To Tweet

 Without facing it, the fear grows and assumes control.
 Ironically, the easiest way to diminish the fear is to face it, to act upon it, to do the unthinkable: to put yourself out there, all out there, all on the line.

 When we take action, the fear shrinks, creating just enough room to move forward, to see progress, to gain momentum.

 We’re scared of marketing because it’s full of unknowns.
 But we must realize its power, its role in creating an audience for our products and services.